-Just in case you are new to the acronym, let me dive straight in and start by explaining that the term KPI stands for ‘key performance indicators’.
+Just in case you are new to the acronym, let me dive straight in.
+The term KPI stands for ‘key performance indicator’.

-In simple terms this refers to the key business numbers you intend to track or measure in order to ensure that continual improvements are being made.
-Indeed, they also serve to help you identify areas of the business where performance has begun to weaken or deteriorate, enabling you to take preventative action.
-Thus identifying the right set of KPI’s for your business is a critical step towards ensuring you maintain full and effective control over what is happening in your organisation.
+In simple terms, this refers to the key business numbers you intend to track or measure in order to ensure that continual improvements are being made.
+Indeed, they also serve to help you identify areas of the business where performance has begun to weaken.
+This enables you to take preventative action.
+Thus identifying the right set of KPIs for your business is a critical step towards ensuring you maintain full and effective control over what is happening in your organisation.

 KPI Evaluation / Team Collaboration